There are expanded opportunities for learning from the Wabanaki people at the Museum, in the community, and virtually.

 • Develop plans for the use of the backyard to support programming

-UPDATE: On September 10, 2016 the Abbe will host the Backyard Bash fundraiser to benefit museum operations.
-The event will demonstrate effective and ineffective uses of the backyard and will kickstart planning for the space.
+UPDATE: On September 10, 2016 the Abbe hosted the Backyard Bash fundraiser to benefit museum operations.
+The event demonstrated effective and ineffective uses of the backyard and kickstarted planning for the space.
+On August 3, 2017 the gala and bash will merge into one as we produce the inaugural The Abbe Midsummer as a fundraiser for the museums operations, programs, and initiatives.

 • Expand the use of interpretive content accessible on personal devices throughout the facilities and for temporary exhibitions